About South Sutter Charter School

 - The first meeting with an ES will be once your student(s) has been assigned to an ES and he or she contacts you to setup and initial enrollment meeting.

-- Once you are enrolled you meet face to face with your ES once every 20 school days.
+- Once you are enrolled you meet with your ES a minimum of once every 20 school days.

 Where do I meet the Educational Specialist?

-- ESs are not required to meet at the family's home; however, in some instances this can be an option.
+- ESs are not required to meet at the family's home; however, oftentimes this is an option.
 This will be decided between you and your ES.

 Can I request an ES who matches my educational philosophy?

-- ESs are required to be well versed in different styles of learning and will work closely with you to best understand your child's learning needs.
+- ESs are required to be well versed in different styles of learning and will work closely with you to best understand and support your educational philosophy and your child's learning style.

-- Each of our ESs is committed to parent choice while providing professional consultation in alignment with grade level standards.
+- ESs honor our parent choice philosophy while providing professional consultation in alignment with grade level standards.

 - Each ES has an advisor who is also available to families if there are any questions or concerns that the family and ES need guidance with resolving.